Published: April 2021 | Updated: May 2023

 Another thought is, the more the horse has to metabolize these proteins above its requirements, excess heat is produced.
 This can be particularly problematic for horses living in hot and humid environments.

-As FullBucket’s senior nutritionist, Dr. Amanda Bradbery explains it, “Protein is a very expensive ingredient.
-Excess dietary protein is not uncommon in mature horse diets, but intentionally overfeeding can be an unnecessary financial burden.
+As FullBucket’s Equine Nutritionist, Dr. Amanda Bradbery explains it, “Protein is a very expensive ingredient.
+Excess dietary protein is common in mature horse diets, but intentionally overfeeding can be an unnecessary financial burden.
 However, excess dietary protein often does not create any health problems for horses unless there are pre-existing kidney conditions.”

-Providing L-glutamine in our probiotic supplements helps maintain the integrity of the small intestine, optimizing its capacity for nutrient digestion and absorption, and overall gut health.
+Providing L-glutamine helps maintain the integrity of the small intestine, optimizing its capacity for nutrient digestion and absorption, and overall gut health.

 Maximize the efficiency of the feed you give your horse (and therefore your wallet!) by using FullBucket’s equine digestive solutions.